pydata/xarray/DATATREE_MIGRATION_GUIDE.md

 These alignment checks happen at tree construction time, meaning technically there are some netCDF4 files and zarr stores that previously could be opened as `datatree.DataTree` objects using `datatree.open_datatree`, but now cannot be opened as `xr.DataTree` objects using `xr.open_datatree`.
 For these cases we added a new opener function `xr.open_groups`, which returns a `dict[str, Dataset]`.
 This is intended as a fallback for tricky cases, where the idea is that you can still open the entire contents of the file using `open_groups`, edit the `Dataset` objects, then construct a valid tree from the edited dictionary using `DataTree.from_dict`.

-Coordinate inheritance

-Reflected in repr

-Generally if you don't like this you can get more similar behaviour to the old package by removing indexes from coordinates.
+The alignment checks allowed us to add "Coordinate Inheritance", a much-requested feature where indexed coordinate variables are now "inherited" down to child nodes.
+This allows you to define common coordinates in a parent group that are then automatically available on every child node.
+The distinction between a locally-defined coordinate variables and an inherited coordinate that was defined on a parent node is reflected in the `DataTree.__repr__`.
+Generally if you prefer not to have these variables be inherited you can get more similar behaviour to the old `datatree` package by removing indexes from coordinates, as this prevents inheritance.

+For further documentation see the page in the user guide on Hierarchical Data.

 ### Integrated backends